Wrestling: Bert Waterman

 And although there was a dry spell in Yale wrestling prowess from the Dole brothers, at the turn of the century to the 1970s, there were some notable coaches and champions along the way.
 One of the early Yale wrestlers, Walter O’Connell, was recruited to be the head coach at Cornell.
 O’Connell stayed for forty years (1908 to 1947), earning 12 EIWA championships crowns for Big Red over that time.
 Dr. Raymond Clapp, a Yale wrestler and pole-vault world record holder, was a prominent figure in the sport in the mid-west.
 Clapp coached wrestling at Nebraska for 15 years (1911 to 1926), becoming the head of the NCAA Rules Committee, when he retired from coaching.

 While Cornell had O’Connell as its longtime coach, Yale had another Irish family, the O’Donnells, as coaches.
-Eddie O’Donnell and later his younger brother, John O’Donnell, wrestled and then coached the Yale teams for over three decades for a string of O’Donnell-style wrestling.
+Eddie O’Donnell and later his younger brother, John O’Donnell, wrestled and then coached the Yale teams for over three decades for a long skein of O’Donnell-style wrestling.

 The international turmoil of WWII in the early 1940s gave urgency to the sport of wrestling at Yale.
 At the time, John O’Donnell was in the middle of his coaching tenure, and the team needed some juice.
-One breakout wrestler in that era was Larry Pickett, who was an NCAA runner up and All-American in the class of 1941.
-Pickett had a wrestling All-American teammate in John Castles, who was also in the class of 1941.
+One breakout wrestler in that era was Larry Pickett, who was a product of Gilman School in Baltimore.
+Pickett was Yale Captain and an NCAA runner-up and All-American in the class of 1941.
+Pickett’s teammate, John Castles (Yale ’41), was also an All-American.
 The Pickett/Castles duo gave the Elis some much needed mojo in those years.
-Pickett later refereed at the college level in New England for many years, as recalled by the Yale wrestlers.
+Dr. Pickett later retired and refereed at the college level in New England, as recalled by the Yale wrestlers.
+(Despite Pickett’s impressive Bulldog credentials, Coach Waterman always gave him a rough time as a referee.)

 In 1963 Andy Fitch went on to win a gold medal for the US in flyweight freestyle wrestling at the Pan American Games.
 One year later he wrestled bantamweight (<57 kg, or 114.6 lbs to 125.7 lbs) Greco-Roman at the 1964 summer Olympics in Tokyo, Japan, but did not medal.